-Confederate supporters gathered in Travis Park to voice opposition to the monument's potential relocation while those who want it removed held a demonstration of their own.
-The words exchanged between the two sides were heated, but the protests were without violence.
+Confederate supporters gathered in Travis Park to voice opposition to the monument's potential re-location while those who want it removed held a demonstration of their own.
+The words exchanged between the two sides were heated, but the protests were peaceful.

 Story continues below photo

 Paul Gramling is a commander with the Sons of Confederate Veterans.
-He came to protest from Shreveport, Louisiana.
-He says confederate monuments across the country are war memorials and symbols of heritage.
+He came to protest from Shreveport, La.
+He says Confederate monuments across the country are war memorials and symbols of heritage.

-The protest was organized by a group called This is Texas Freedom Force in response to a request by San Antonio City Council members Roberto Trevino and Cruz Shaw to re-locate the monument; possibly to a museum.
+The protest was organized by the group This is Texas Freedom Force in response to a request by San Antonio City Council members Roberto Trevino and Cruz Shaw to re-locate the monument; possibly to a museum.

-The tall obelisk like monument features an unnamed soldier at the top.
-It was erected in the late 1890s by the daughters of the confederacy.
+The tall obelisk-like monument features an unnamed soldier at the top.
+It was erected in the late 1890s by the group Daughters of the Confederacy.

 — Joey Palacios (@Joeycules) August 12, 2017